GuimaraesJC/dws-frontend-challenge/README.md

 There's also room for improvement in the dropdown behavior.
 One enhancement would be to add event listeners that detect clicks outside the dropdown, allowing it to close automatically.

+From a UX perspective, implementing pagination, with support from the Back-End Team, would help reduce load times and improve the overall user experience, especially as the number of posts grows.

 From a technical perspective, using frameworks like Next.js, Gatsby, or even React Router v7 would allow for Static Site Generation, significantly improving SEO and overall performance.

 Unit tests could also be added for key components such as the filter logic and the filtered post list.
 These tests were not implemented initially due to time constraints.